Farming

 Despite their small sizes, earthworms can benefit the soil by aerating it.
 They do so by enriching and burrowing the soil every time they eat and expel organic matter.
 If you want to use earthworms as compost for your garden, then you have to know a thing or two about how they reproduce.
 That way,…

-Red Worms
+How to Raise Red Worms

 How to Raise Red Worms: Breeding Red Wigglers

-Canadian nightcrawlers
+Canadian Nightcrawlers

 Canadian Nightcrawlers: All You Need to Know